 If you are having trouble with the calculations then you can figure out the size of the smoke guard you need by lighting a fire.

-Now hold a piece of sheet metal or something similar across the top half of the fireplace opening and dropping it down inch by inch till the smoke stops coming out and begins to roll and go up the chimney.
+Now hold a piece of sheet metal or something similar across the top half of the fireplace opening and drop it down inch by inch till the smoke stops coming out and begins to roll and go up the chimney.

-Now just take your final measurement to have a metal lip made, anyone that works with sheet metal will know exactly what you need and could be able to make this in a matter of minutes, and that’s it all you need to do is install it with a couple of screws and you are done.
+Now just take your final measurement to have a metal lip made, anyone that works with sheet metal will know precisely what you need and could be able to make this in a matter of minutes, and that’s it all you need to do is install it with a couple of screws and you are done.

-Another tip for solving this problem is buying a smoke-free or vertical fireplace grate, this is the grate where your wood will burn, it’s a special grate that sits vertically against the back wall dramatically reducing smoke problems because it is burning further back than traditional grates.
+Another tip for solving this problem is buying a smoke-free or vertical fireplace grate, the grate where your wood will burn, it’s a special grate that sits vertically against the back wall dramatically reducing smoke problems because it is burning further back than traditional grates.

-It also is self-feeding because you just need to add the logs and they burn as they fall onto each other, some people say that you feel more heat reflecting into the room when using them, it’s one more thing that you can try and most likely will make some difference and improve your smoke problem.
+It also is self-feeding because you need to add the logs and they burn as they fall onto each other, some people say that you feel more heat reflecting into the room when using them, it’s one more thing that you can try, and most likely will make some difference and improve your smoke problem.

-So in conclusion I know all of this can sound daunting to figure out on your own so don’t ever hesitate to call a certified professional, if you are unsure who to call just ask your neighbors or friends they will gladly tell you who they use and that way you know what to expect, another tip when calling a professional is don’t wait till it gets cold to call because they may be very busy by then and you’ll probably have to wait a few weeks or more for a visit.
+So, in conclusion, I know all of this can sound daunting to figure out on your own so don’t ever hesitate to call a certified professional if you are unsure who to call just ask your neighbors or friends they will gladly tell you who they use and that way you know what to expect, another tip when calling a professional is don’t wait till it gets cold to call because they may be very busy by then and you’ll probably have to wait a few weeks or more for a visit.

-I hope this information was useful I tried to put everything in terms that any homeowner will understand and be able to put into practice, my goal was also to help you have a heads up before calling any professional for advice.
+I hope this information was useful I tried to put everything in terms that any homeowner will understand and be able to put into practice, my goal was also to help you have a heads-up before calling any professional for advice.